 “It was invigorating,” she said afterwards.
 “My message was: don’t exclude, don’t ignore, don’t shy away.”

-Here are six of Lard’s tips on how to be inclusive:
+Read on for six of Lard’s tips on how to be inclusive, and watch her full presentation below:

 1. Share what you love.
 Whether you’re deafblind or fully sighted, chances are you have something in common – so share it.
 “Something I love is coffee,” said Lard.
 “I love having my friends come over to my house for a cup.
 I always enjoy that.”